rwbarton/lean-omin/README.md

 A project to formalize the theory of [o-minimal structures](https://en.wikipedia.org/wiki/O-minimal_theory) in Lean.

+## Current features

+* Semilinear sets form an o-minimal structure.

+* Lemma 1 of the monotonicity theorem.

 ## Directory layout

 * `src/omin` is a playground for new ideas,